Reliable Sources: Three theories why Omarosa's book is not a #1 best seller

 By now, Omarosa Manigault Newman's book "should" be the #1 best-selling book in the country.
 Right?

-She betrayed President Trump, called him a racist and questioned his mental health.
+Think about it: She betrayed President Trump, called him a racist and questioned his mental health.
 She said he is "not well."
 She shared secret tapes from the White House on national TV.
 She said he should be impeached.
 She earned a presidential rebuke just like Michael Wolff's "Fire and Fury" did.
-But she hasn't enjoyed the same # of pre-orders.
+But she hasn't enjoyed the same number of pre-orders.

 Wolff's book became a runaway bestseller back in January.
 There were so many pre-orders, Macmillan struggled to keep pace.
-It was a great problem to have!
+It was a great problem for the publisher to have.
 Suffice it to say, the publisher of Omarosa's book, Simon & Schuster, has not had that same problem.

-On Monday, "Unhinged" finally cracked the top 10 on Amazon, but it is stuck at #5 at the moment, behind a book about the ketogenic diet and several others.
-On the Barnes & Noble website, it is #18.
-First, lemme put that into context.
+On Monday, "Unhinged" finally cracked the top 10 on Amazon.
+Now it's publication day, Tuesday, and the book is stuck at #5, behind a book about the ketogenic diet and several others.
+On the Barnes & Noble website, it is #4.
+First, let's put that into context.
 Then let's dig into why it's not #1...

 For comparison's sake...

-Wolff hit #1 on the online charts when "Fire and Fury" leaked, and the book stayed there for weeks.
-More recently, several other Trumpy books have topped the charts.
+Wolff hit #1 on the online charts as soon as "Fire and Fury" leaked, and the book stayed there for weeks.

+More recently, several other Trump-related books have topped the charts.
 Two of his Fox News boosters, Jeanine Pirro and Gregg Jarrett, hit #1 with their respective books last month.

 Weeks after launch, Jarrett is still in the top 10.
 On the other end of the spectrum, Rick Wilson's contribution to the resistance, "Everything Trump Touches Dies," peaked at #2 last week.
 Wilson had plenty of cable TV hits to plug his book, but he had nowhere NEAR the rollout that Omarosa has had.
 She has been soaking up press for four straight days.
 She has been on two of NBC's flagship programs, plus multiple MSNBC shows.
 She has been "trending."
 So what gives?

 Here are a few theories

-As I said last night, I think Omarosa's book is a big deal.
-Any burn-the-house-down tell-all by a former W.H. staffer is a big deal.
+As I said on "Reliable Sources," I think Omarosa's book is a big deal.
+Any burn-the-house-down tell-all by a former White House staffer is a big deal.
 But parts of her book are simply unbelievable.
 There are basic mistakes and misstatements.
 So here are a few theories about the sluggish sales:

 -- Minds are made up.
 Wolff's book was somewhat novel.
 It spurred serious conversations about Trump's fitness for office.
 People already had strong opinions about Trump back then, but opinions have hardened in the seven months since then...
 And there's more "Trump fatigue" now...